Ehiabhi/GoldBank-App/README.md

 # EHIABHI ENIMAKPOKPO

-## Describe of work and how to run application coming soon.
+## Description of work and how to run application coming soon.

 ### Instructions on how to visualize mobile app on Expo coming soon.